 - Identify trends and provide better customer service

-Let’s look in detail how companies use AI to improve customer service.
+Let’s look in detail at how companies use AI to improve customer service.

 In our fast-paced world, no one wants to wait for a long time.
 We want quick solutions.
 A lot of customers have much the same questions, and about 80% of these queries have standard answers.